AndyMc3000/ci-ms2-party-chef/README.md

 > - [x] “The website must show and promote the services which Party Chef provides.”
 > - [x] “The website must detail the various menu's on offer, and the cost of food/drink items on each menu.”
 > - [x] “The website must allow people to easily contact Party Chef.”
-> - [x] “The website must allow users to create their own menu from the items available, in order to get an idea of food/drinks costs for their party.”
+> - [x] “The website must allow users to create their own menu from the menu items available, in order to get an idea of food/drinks costs for their party.”
 > - [x] “The website must also allow users to request a quote, based on their MyMenu items and other relevant information about their event (Party Date, Party Location).
-The quote request information should be sent by email to the business owner.
+The quote request information (including items in the active MyMenu list of menu items) should be sent by email to the business owner.
 A copy of the quote request should also be sent to the user.”
-> - [x] “The website must allow users to find contact details for their local kitchen/office using an interactive Google Map (offices are called 'kitchens' on the website).”
+> - [x] “The website must allow users to find contact details for their local kitchen/office using an interactive Google Map (offices are called 'kitchens' on the site).”
 > - [x] “The website must promote links to Party Chef's social media channels.”
 > - [x] “The website must show photos of previous events.”
 > - [x] “The website must show customer testimonial quotes.”